-The solution requires policy match request/response to be supported on N65/N66 between the 5G DDNMFs for checking PC5 security policy match.
+The solution requires policy match request/response to be supported on N65/N66 between the 5G DDNMFs for checking the PC5 security policy match.
 Whether a new procedure is needed or the existing procedure can be used is up to SA2.

 The solution requires that the 5G DDNMF has the logic to understand and check the match of PC5 security policies.